Applying for asylum

 Step 1: Fill out the personal data form at the District Immigration Police

-If you arrived in Cyprus in a regular manner, or you are already residing legally in the country at the time of your asylum application, you must go in person to your local District Immigration Police Office and apply together with all members of your family.
+If you arrived in Cyprus in a regular manner, or if you were already residing legally in the country at the time of your asylum application, you must go in person to your local District Immigration Police Office and apply together with all members of your family.
 Visit the Immigration Police website for addresses and contact details of the District Immigration Police Offices in Cyprus.

-Complete the personal data form with all your personal details.
-You must complete the application form at the Immigration Police Office.
+You must complete the personal data form at the Immigration Police Office providing all of your personal details as requested.
+You must complete the Verification of intention to apply form at the Immigration Police Office.
 You must write in detail, clearly and truthfully, the reasons why you are unwilling or unable to return to your country.
-If you need additional paper to complete you statements, you can ask a police officer to provide you with some.
+If you need additional paper to complete you statements, you can request it from a police officer.

 The information you provide in your asylum appliction is treated as confidential and will not be shared with the authorities of your country of origin.